SSC JE 2026 Syllabus and Exam Pattern for Paper 1 and 2

 • Part A – General Engineering (Civil & Structural), Part B – General Engineering (Electrical) or Part C – General Engineering (Mechanical)

-Total: 100 questions for total 200 marks.
+Total: 100 questions for a total 200 marks.

 The duration of SSC-JE is 2 hours.
 This paper is a computer-based examination.

-SSC-JE exam pattern for SSC JE 2024 paper 2:
+4. SSC-JE exam pattern for SSC JE 2026 paper 2?

+Ans.
 This exam paper comprises one particular segment related to the respective stream of engineering:

-1. Part A – General Engineering (Civil & Structural),
+1. Part A – General Engineering (Civil & Structural)

-2. Part B – General Engineering (Electrical),
+2. Part B – General Engineering (Electrical)

 3. Part C – General Engineering (Mechanical)